haleemur/tap-playstore/README.md

-# tap-playstore
+# tap-playstore [Google Play (GCS Export)]

-`tap-playstore` is a Singer tap to extract Google Play Store Console Reports.
+`tap-playstore` is a Singer tap to extract Google Play Store Console Reports that are available on google cloud storage.

 The following streams can be integrated using this tap:
 * stats_by_dimension_buyers_7d